spring-io/spring-github-workflows/README.md

 https://github.com/artembilan/spring-github-workflows/blob/78b29123a17655f019d800690cc906d692f836a9/samples/schedule-releases.yml#L1-L19

 > **Warning**
-> The [spring-artifactory-release.yml](.github/workflows/spring-artifactory-release.yml) already uses 3 of 4 levels of nested reusable workflows.
+> The [spring-artifactory-gradle-release.yml](.github/workflows/spring-artifactory-gradle-release.yml) (and [spring-artifactory-maven-release.yml](.github/workflows/spring-artifactory-maven-release.yml)) already uses 3 of 4 levels of nested reusable workflows.
 > Where the caller workflow is the last one.
 > Therefore don't try to reuse your caller workflow.